Coal, iron ore crunch boosts stake sales in Asia mines

 Asia-Pacific mining deals so far this year total $47.6 billion, down 23 percent from a year earlier, Thomson Reuters data shows.

-However, activity has picked up in recent weeks, led by a $960 million bid by Thai state-controlled energy company PTT (PTT.BK) to privatize coal miner Sakari Resources SAKR.SI.
+However, activity has picked up in recent weeks, led by a $960 million bid by Thai state-controlled energy company PTT to privatise coal miner Sakari Resources.

 Coal, which meets more than half of Asia’s fuel needs, is attracting interest in particular, investment bankers said.
 Asian countries, led by China and India, need supplies to meet growing power demand.